mdsol/mesos_cookbook/ISSUES.md

-Ice Cookbook Issues
+Mesos Cookbook Issues
 ============================
-This file documents the steps necessary to report any issue with the ice cookbook.
+This file documents the steps necessary to report any issue with the mesos cookbook.
 Following these guidelines will help ensure your issue is resolved in a timely manner.